 |AB Register Pipeline Balancing Improved|

-Depending on your designing preferences, Xilinx has tools supporting RTL, C/C++ and model-based design entry.
-This flexibility in the design flow, along with an extensive DSP IP catalog, facilitates easier adoption of Xilinx tools and devices.
+Depending on your designing preferences, AMD has tools supporting RTL, C/C++ and model-based design entry.
+This flexibility in the design flow, along with an extensive DSP IP catalog, facilitates easier adoption of AMD tools and devices.

 The Vivado IDE works as a design cockpit for system level design which provides the ability to build your complete design, implement it and write out a bit-file to program your device.